NJIT-Highlander-Racing-Electrical/BajaDAS/other/README.md

 * Make sure that the DAS this year saves more of the GPS data.
 Heading, velocity, elevation, etc

-* Make sure that the DAS uses the voltage divider onboard for battery level measurement
-    * This will have to be calibrated manually by measuring battery voltage

 * Make sure that the GPS is reporting new data at a 10Hz rate

 * Make sure DAS transmits vehicle velocity to CAN Bus (for wheel speed sensors slip/skid detection)